 - Use an article template: .doc (Word) .odt (Open Document/OpenOffice)

-- Indicate if your submission has been previously published elsewhere.
-This is to ensure that we don’t infringe upon another publisher's copyright policy.
+- Indicate if your submission has been previously published or is under consideration by another publication.

 - Do not send articles shorter than 1500 words or longer than 3000 words.